karanpro06/VLSI-LAB-EXP-4/README.md

 **RESULT:**

- Hence SR, JK, T, D - FLIPFLOP, COUNTER DESIGN are simulated and synthesised using Xilinx ISE.
+ Hence SR, JK, T, D - FLIPFLOP, COUNTER DESIGN are simulated and synthesised using Vivado 2023.2.